-The real beauty of this Shredded Brussels Sprouts recipe is how easy and quick they are to make.
-This healthy, tender and delicious side dish is ready in just 5 minutes.
+This Shredded Sautéed Brussels Sprouts recipe is not only healthy, tender and delicious but is ready in just 5 minutes.

 Whether you love Brussels Sprouts or not, these incredibly healthy vegetables should really be included in your diet.
 And the thing is, not only are they super healthy but also super delicious if cooked properly.